ansible/dci-partner-ansible/docs/overview.md

 ## Other provisioning systems

-We encourage you to set up your tests using based on the existing code in [/hooks](https://github.com/ansible/dci-partner-ansible/tree/master/hooks) with what is needed for your environment.
+We encourage you to set up your tests using playbooks based on the existing code in [/hooks](https://github.com/ansible/dci-partner-ansible/tree/master/hooks), changed to comply with what is needed for your environment.

 # DCI Terminology